 “If we know our basic values of respect for all living things, doing the right thing is a lot easier,” Lillian says.

-Lisa Anderson is a storyteller, adventure lover and a dress-up queen with an aspiration of becoming an eccentric Southern cat lady.
+Lisa Anderson is a Hawthorne-based storyteller, adventure lover and a dress-up queen.
 She’s one of several storytellers who will be sharing write-ups, interviews, and perspectives on the many extraordinary people from our surrounding community.